Tamil Nadu Premier League: Inauguration

-In June 2016, the TNCA announced that the first season would consist of 27 matches to be played in August–September across three cities Chennai, Tirunelveli, and Dindigul with the player draft to be held in July.
+In June 2016, the TNCA announced that the first season would consist of 27 matches to be played in August and September across Chennai, Tirunelveli, and Dindigul, with the player draft to be held in July.
 The player draft was held in Chennai on 30 July.
-On 16 August 2016, the first edition of the league was inaugurated by MS Dhoni and was played from 24 August to 18 September.
-The first edition featured international cricketers and other domestic cricketers registered with the TNCA.
+On 16 August, the first edition of the league was inaugurated by MS Dhoni, and was played from 24 August to 18 September.
+The inaugural edition featured both international and domestic cricketers registered with the TNCA.

 Organisation

 Tournament format

 During the inaugural season, the eight teams played every other team once and the top four qualified for the semifinals.
-Since the second season, a new system was introduced in which the eight teams played against each other in the league phase in round-robin format and the top four qualified for the playoffs.
+Since the second season, a new system has been used in which the eight teams play against each other in the league phase in a round-robin format and the top four qualify for the playoffs.
 The playoffs consist of three matches - one eliminator and two qualifiers, followed by the final.
 The top two teams from the league phase play against each other in the first qualifier match with the winner progressing to the final.
-The loser would play against the winner of an eliminator match between the third and fourth-place teams from the league phase play in the second qualifier.
-The winner of this match would play the winner of the first qualifier for the title.
+The loser plays against the winner of an eliminator match between the third and fourth-place teams from the league phase in the second qualifier.
+The winner of this match competes with the winner of the first qualifier for the title.

 Player acquisition and salaries

 For the first season, each team was allowed a minimum of 17 players and a maximum of 19.
-There were 888 players classified into three price bands with the highest price was fixed at ₹0.5 million.
-The team with the highest bid during the franchise auction had the first right followed in order by the value of the bids and the process was repeated till the time a team exhausted its purse or refused to choose a player.
-For the subsequent season, the franchises retained the players and a short player draft were conducted to fill the vacant positions.
+There were 888 players classified into three price bands with the highest price fixed at ₹0.5 million.
+The team with the highest bid during the franchise auction had the first right, followed in order by the value of the bids, repeated until a franchise exhausted its purse or refused to choose a player.
+For the subsequent seasons, the franchises retained the players and a short player draft was conducted to fill the vacant positions.
 For the 2018 season, the teams were allowed to retain three players and a new player draft was held with similar rules as the first draft.
-For the 2019 season, the teams were allowed to retain players from the previous season and were permitted a maximum of 22 players with at least two players from the districts represented by the franchise.
+For the 2019 season, the teams were allowed to retain players from the previous season and permitted a maximum of 22 players with at least two players from the districts represented by the franchise.

-Ahead of the 2020 season, the franchises were allowed to retain three players each from the last season and a new player draft was held.
-The salary caps for the categories were also raised with the maximum cap set at ₹0.6 million.
+Ahead of the 2020 season, the franchises were allowed to retain three players from the previous season and a new player draft was held.
+The salary caps for the categories were also raised, with the maximum cap set at ₹0.6 million.